top of page

 Whatever your religious tradition or background, if you feel spiritual direction would be helpful for you then do get in touch with me

-I also send out an occasional newsletter including links to recent articles I've written and other helpful resources for those working in spiritual accompaniment.
+I also send out an occasional newsletter including links to recent articles I've written and other helpful resources for those working in spiritual direction.
 If you would like to subscribe, you are very welcome.
 There's a subscription button at the bottom of any of my blog pages.
-You can also find a LinkedIn button on my contact page, or you are welcome to use the contact form, if you work in spiritual direction/ spirituality and would like to get in touch.
+You can also find a LinkedIn button on my contact page or you are welcome to use the contact form, if you work in spiritual direction/accompaniment and would like to get in touch.

 Two Chairs image consent & © ChrisWesselmanPhotography.com